 The following year, the Senior Typist for CSE submits the AVL based on updated cost information received from the District and BOCES for all students verifying the accuracy of the initial STAC.
-School Aid Specialists review the STAC process at least annually.
+School Aid Specialists review the STAC process at least biannually.
+Their review is geared towards methodology of how the District is calculating student costs.
+They do not recalculate the cost per student for every student or tie the costs to the Student's IEP but may perform spot checks of individual students and review salary and benefit information used in the cost calculations.